-She also has a plan that would expand free public education from pre-K to college, cut property taxes in half and put an end to racial segregation.
+She would expand free public education from pre-K to college, cut property taxes in half and put an end to racial segregation.

-McCormick opposes traffic enforcement cameras and laws prohibiting marijuana use, because we must redeploy resources since more than 75% of reported crimes currently go unsolved.
+McCormick opposes traffic enforcement cameras, laws prohibiting marijuana use, and unwarranted domestic spying because we must redeploy resources to address more than 75% of reported crimes that currently go unsolved.

 Since 2006, she has owned CMD Media, which publishes a community news website formed by combining the the Clark Patriot, South Amboy Citizen, Perth Amboy Gazette, the Atom Tabloid, and the News Record, which was once designated as New Jersey’s oldest weekly newspaper in continuous circulation since 1822.

 Lisa McCormick understands the challenges facing working families in today’s economy.
 She knows the impact in our society of manifestations of injustice and incompetence because she has witnessed them.
 Owning a home, raising a child and meeting a payroll would be enough for many people but Lisa has also been a progressive activist, fighting for justice, advocating smart & honest policies, like breaking up big banks, stopping corporate tax dodgers, Medicare for all and expanding free public education.

 Lisa will work to eliminate the corrupt influence of dirty money in politics with an affordable system of fair & clean elections.
 Eliminating political payoffs is the only way to put on a public agenda items such as state-funded child care, paid family leave, universal health insurance, free tuition at public colleges and universities.